alvisxp/AWS-MLS/Modeling.md

 	 - collects and samples data for monitoring, labeling, retraining
 	- Asynchronous Inference endpoints
 - SageMaker Feature Store
-	- A feature is just a propertly used to train a ML model
+	- A feature is just a property used to train a ML model
 	- ML models require fast, secure access to feature data for training

 - SageMaker Feature Store Security